kwaledesign/Coding-Standards/README.md

 variable names.
 For example, state styles are extended via their own class, rather than attaching a state-suffix to an existing module class.

-**this needs refining...integration of archetype methodology...archetype is more similar to the "single-class" pattern[3].**

 ### Layout
 * All modules are fluid by their nature.
 They should never be given explicit